-What are your sleep rituals?
-What kinds of sleep rituals work best for teenagers?
+Q: What kinds of sleep rituals work best for teens?

 I treat my own transition to sleep as sacrosanct.
 First, I turn off all my electronic devices and gently escort them out of my bedroom.
 Then, I take a hot bath with Epsom salts and a candle flickering nearby—a bath that I prolong if I’m feeling anxious or worried about something.
 I don’t sleep in my workout clothes as I used to (think of the mixed message that sends to our brains), but I have pajamas, nightdresses, even T-shirts dedicated to sleep.
 Sometimes I have a cup of chamomile or lavender tea if I want something warm and comforting before going to bed.
 I love reading real, physical books—especially poetry and novels that have nothing to do with work.